 We did a lot of beaver trapping.
-I'd put on my old snowsuit on and we'd go out for the day, catching 15 beavers or so at a time.
+I'd put on my old snowsuit, and we'd go out for the day, catching fifteen beavers or so at a time.
 We'd go to the ponds and set the traps along the bank.
-To get all the piss-and-vinegar out of us kids he'd have us pull all the beavers up.
-As kids, we’d drag the beaver out in the snow, clean them up and make their coats really shine.
+To get all the piss-and-vinegar out of us kids, he'd have us pull all the beavers up.
+We’d drag ‘em out into the snow, clean them up, and make their coats really shine.
 Beavers brought big money back in those days.

-When I got to Vietnam, they needed a radio man and so I volunteered for that too.
-My buddy said, ‘That was the worst thing you could have done.
+When I got to Vietnam, they needed a radioman, and so I volunteered for that too.
+My buddy said, “That was the worst thing you could have done.
 Who do you think they shoot first?
-The Commanding Officer and the radio man.’
+The commanding officer and the radio man!”

-“I was new in Vietnam, only there about a month.
-The jungle was so thick, we'd go a hundred meters a day, set up camp, and then we'd always have to come back to our old base camps to get water.
-One night, they sent the squad back for water.
-Meanwhile I'm carrying a radio up to the Commanding Officer’s headquarters.
+I was new in Vietnam, only there about a month.
+The jungle was so thick, we'd go a hundred meters a day, set up camp, and then we'd always have to go back to our old base camps to get water.
+One night, they sent the squad back.
+Meanwhile, I'm carrying a radio up to the commanding officer's headquarters.

-I turned to try and see where they were coming from, and then ‘doo-doo-doo-doo.’
 I was done.
 They shot the radio.
 Then they shot me.
+My buddy was right.

-I admit, I panicked.
-I was supposed be getting another radio, but all I could think of was my natural instincts: Go get the M-16.
+I admit it; I panicked.
+I was supposed to be getting another radio, but all I could think of was my natural instinct: go get the M-16!
 I was shot in the lower half—couldn't walk or run.
 So I go crawling down the hillside, dragging myself with my arms.
-After a minute I realized I was going in a circle.
-I said to myself, ‘Why the hell am I going in a circle?’
-Well, my foot was up near my head.
+I had been shot from my knee to my hip; it was a miracle they didn't hit the big artery.

 The medic knocked the gun out of my hand, and then everything just kinda’ stopped.